intershop/devenv-4-iom/doc/03_operations.md

 ## <a name="create_storage"/>Create Local _Docker_ Volume

 The following command creates a local _Docker_ volume to be used to keep database data.
-This command is only effective if `KEEP_DATABASE_DATA` is set to true.
+This command is only effective if `KEEP_DATABASE_DATA` is set to `true`.

     devenv-cli.sh create storage

 ## <a name="delete_storage"/>Delete Local _Docker_ Volume

-To remove the database data, you just have to remove the persistent database data volume with the following command.
+To remove the database data, you just have to remove the persistent database data volume using the following command.
 This command is only effective if a local _Docker_ volume was created before (`KEEP_DATABASE_DATA` is set to `true`).

     devenv-cli.sh delete storage